Western Area Power Administration: Transmission system

 WAPA owns, operates and maintains a more than 17,000-circuit-mile, high-voltage transmission system that represents more than 10 percent of the transmission lines in the Western Electricity Coordinating Council area.
 The transmission capacity is first reserved to deliver the contractually obligated hydropower to customers.
 Any other utility may purchase remaining capacity on WAPA’s system on the Open Access, Same-Time Information System.

 WAPA’s transmission system includes power lines, substations, power transformers, communication towers, circuit breakers, interconnections and direct-current ties.
 WAPA personnel both maintain this system and operate balancing authorities, ensuring energy supply matches demand 24 hours a day.
 WAPA also offers ancillary services to customers to ensure reliable grid operations.

 WAPA built several parts of the important Path 15 corridor that connects power grids in the Southwest and Pacific Northwest (the rest was privately built by PG&E).
 Recently, WAPA helped remedy a transmission bottleneck near Los Banos, California.
 That bottleneck was one of the reasons for the California electricity crisis in 2000-01.
 Another important transmission corridor WAPA built was Path 66, paralleling Path 15.

 WAPA also owns and operates many electric power substations like the Mead substation to distribute power within the region.

-WAPA settled with FERC and NERC for the 2011 blackout.
+WAPA settled with FERC and NERC for the 2011 Southwest blackout.